Thinking about retiring your current wheels? If so, it might be wise to skip a brand-new model and instead purchase a new-to-you vehicle.

 - Cars.com reviews.

 - Carfax.
 Keep in mind that Carfax’s information may not be complete.
 To better protect yourself, order a car title history report from the National Motor Vehicle Title Information System, which shows the full history of a vehicle.

-If the car is still in the running, the next step is to analyze the affordability.
-Take a moment to crunch a few numbers using an affordability calculator to determine if the monthly payment, assuming you are financing, is feasible.
+If the car is still in the running, the next step is to analyze its affordability.
+Take a moment to crunch a few numbers using an affordability calculator to determine if the monthly payment is feasible.

 Finally, is the asking price too much?
-Sites like Edmunds and Kelley Blue Book can help with that.
+Sites like Edmunds.com and Kelley Blue Book can help with that.

 Now for the kicker: maintenance costs.
-Yes, it is totally possible to avoid the dealership, but the cost of labor isn’t the only thing you should be concerned about.
-It’s the parts!
-So if you’re thinking about purchasing a high-end foreign model, be prepared to absorb high maintenance and repair expenses.
+The cost of labor isn’t the only thing you should be concerned about — find out how much replacement parts cost.
+If you’re thinking about purchasing a high-end foreign model, be prepared to absorb high maintenance and repair expenses.

-Once again, do an Internet search for “most expensive cars to repair” and “most expensive cars to own” and you’ll find plenty of results, including this one from Consumer Reports.
+Once again, do an Internet search for “most expensive cars to repair” and “most expensive cars to own” and you’ll find plenty of results.